gr0uch/simulacra/README.md

 ## Abstract

-Simulacra.js provides an abstraction between data and the DOM.
-All data binding beyond adding and removing elements, and changing plain text and form input values, is delegated to the DOM API.
+Simulacra.js provides one-way binding between JavaScript objects and the DOM.
+Without configuration, it handles adding and removing elements, changing plain text and form input values.
+Everything else is delegated to the DOM API.

-The goal is to demonstrate that ideas such as avoiding direct DOM manipulation, isomorphic JavaScript, and *unidirectional data flow* are not dependent on heavyweight software, and that it can be implemented with much better performance.

 ## Usage